 \section{Conclusion}

-This study proposes Opt4GPTQ, a platform-level optimization strategy designed to enhance the inference efficiency of vLLM on heterogeneous AI acceleration platforms, thereby addressing the deployment challenges posed by emerging hardware architectures.
-Opt4GPTQ targets the GPTQ 4-bit quantized GEMM kernel within the vLLM serving system and integrates three key techniques: Shared Memory Buffering (SMB-Opt), Vectorized Memory Loading (VML-Opt), and Inline-Level Assembly Optimization (ILA-Opt).
-Experimental evaluations demonstrate that Opt4GPTQ achieves inference efficiency enhancement, improving throughput and reducing latency across various LLMs, while maintaining accuracy.
-This work provides practical deployment experience and highlights the necessity of platform-specific engineering optimizations for realizing efficient LLM inference on heterogeneous AI accelerators.
-For future work, we plan to extend our study by analyzing how the speedup varies with different batch sizes and by evaluating performance when parallel decoding is enabled.
-Moreover, we will validate the applicability of our method on different heterogeneous computing platforms to further demonstrate its generalization capability.
+This study proposes Opt4GPTQ, a platform-level optimization strategy designed to enhance vLLM inference efficiency on heterogeneous AI acceleration platforms, thereby addressing deployment challenges posed by evolving hardware architectures.
+Focusing on the GPTQ 4-bit quantized inference within the vLLM serving system, Opt4GPTQ integrates three key techniques: SMB-Opt, VML-Opt, and ILA-Opt.
+Experimental evaluations demonstrate that Opt4GPTQ significantly boosts throughput across various LLMs while maintaining model accuracy.
+This work provides practical deployment insights and underscores the necessity of platform-specific engineering for efficient LLM inference.
+Future work will extend this study by analyzing speedup variations across different batch sizes and evaluating performance with parallel decoding enabled.
+Moreover, we will validate the generalizability of our method across diverse heterogeneous computing platforms.